Webinar report: Internal Comms @ fast growing companies

 It shouldn't be owned by HR.
 It should be something that everyone within the organization is responsible for regardless of tenure, regardless of the seniority they come in with.
 That being said, it is very much up to the foundational team, to the leadership team, to make sure that you're setting the right standards for communication, to be setting the right standards for how we manage and look at our culture as it changes.

 A good example is, especially as we're going into a more co-located at work setup, or a lot of offices are, your culture can't be built around Thirsty Thursdays or drinks after work with your peers.
 It can't be, just based in ping pong tables as much fun as those are.
 It has to be looking for the more substantial things that are going to not just make the team feel connected, but make the team feel productive and ready.
-So when you start to see those things about “Oh, somebody we just hired from the management team, just thought of this new way or brought this new way of interviewing or, or to evolve our interviewing to be more aware of internal biases, let's hang on to that.”
+When you start to see those things about “Oh, somebody we just hired from the management team, just thought of this new way or brought this new way of interviewing or, or to evolve our interviewing to be more aware of internal biases, let's hang on to that.”
 To me, it really comes down to the mindset around values, first behaviors that back it up, and then the culture forms around that.

-Jonathan Davies: Yeah, and I think that's a good point.
+Jonathan Davies: I think that's a good point.
 I once wrote an article about it called “If your employer brand doesn't scale, it will fail.”, and I think that you're basically touching upon all the same things that you take those foundations that have been set by leadership.
 You let them set the standard, but you do let it grow kind of organically.
 I love what you just pointed out about culture.
 It isn't defined by people that have been there from the start.
 It's also new people that come in that can change things.
 Which could be a brilliant thing, right?
 How have you noticed that a lot?
 New people come in and then they're not just the cultural fits, but they are a cultural addition?

 Amanda Steel: Absolutely.
 It's looking for that culture ads rather than culture fit.
 I've had the pleasure of seeing both foundational team members evolve to find new ways to add value, but I've also seen teams, not necessarily just in people or in culture, but when, for example at a previous company where someone new joined, she just elevated the energy of the team, elevated the level of diligence we brought to our talent management, elevated the level of process we had internally, even though she didn't match what our culture was before necessarily.
 It was an absolutely winning hire.
-And when you're open to those things that aren't just carbon copies of yourself, but complimentary, skill sets, that's where the magic really happens.
+When you're open to those things that aren't just carbon copies of yourself, but complimentary, skill sets, that's where the magic really happens.

-Jonathan Davies: Yeah, I totally agree.
+Jonathan Davies: I totally agree.
 I've had an entire podcast episode about this before, where we discussed the dangers of hiring cultural fits instead of cultural additions.
 It's nice to see that you're kind of open to that and that you’re willing to let that evolve, by the new people that join.

 Amanda Steel: Absolutely.
 You have to be.

-Jonathan Davies: Yeah.
-And you don't have a choice when you grow as fast as a company like Uberflip.
+Jonathan Davies: You don't have a choice when you grow as fast as a company like Uberflip.
 Speaking of fast growth, Heather, I'm going to address your questions.
 Thank you so much for opening up the first question and, to everyone in the audience, once more, please do ask all of your questions here because that's exactly what this session is for, but Heather first, so I'm going to read it out.
 Heather says I'm the chief people experience officer for a very fast growth startup and I don't have a dedicated comms person, so resources are limited.
 What are the top three things I should be doing that have the greatest ROI from your perspective?

 Amanda Steel: There's no dedicated comms person at Uberflip.
 Very rarely have I seen that be a position that's incredibly valuable, but it's not something as that as you're scaling, it necessarily generates the most buy in from a hiring perspective.
 In lieu of that, the best thing you can do is just build up ambassadors around you.
 As a chief people officer or chief experience person, you can't take that burden to wear all that weight you have to generate buy in from your own team, assuming you've got other complementary skill sets around you in your own department, but also outside of your department.
 You might have the sales leader.
 Who's incredibly passionate about travel policies, leverage that don't necessarily take everything they want because you know, You've got a budget to maintain, but make sure that you're leveraging the interest throughout the organization.